Impact

 Risk and Exploitability

-The CVSS score is not provided, and the EPSS score is unavailable, indicating that no public exploitation data exists yet.
-However, because the secret generation itself is insecure, the potential for compromise remains high.
+The CVSS score is 7.5, indicating a high level of risk, and the EPSS score is <1%, suggesting a low probability of exploitation.
+This means no public exploitation data exists yet.
+However, because the secret generation uses an insecure random function, the potential for compromise remains high.
 The vulnerability is not listed in the CISA KEV catalog.
 An attacker who can observe a generated secret or has access to the randomisation process could predict future values, so the flaw is considered significant and warrants immediate rectification.

 OpenCVE Enrichment